venkataravuri/awesome-tech-articles-blogs/topics/architecture-design/data-structures.md

 ## Top Trends - Top-K

-Top-K is a probabilistic data structure that allows you to find the most frequent items in a data stream.
+Top-K is a probabilistic data structure that allows you to **find the most frequent items in a data stream**.

 - Maintains a list of K most frequent items.
 - Finding the largest K elements in a data set or a stream.